CrestApps/laravel-code-generator/README.md

 For full documentation and live demo please visit <a href="https://crestapps.com/laravel-code-generator/docs/2.3" target="_blank" title="Laravel Code Generator Documentation">CrestApps.com</a>

 **Note: ** The available documentation is for versions <= 2.2.
-The documentation for vertion 2.3+ is very similar with some exceptions.
+The documentation for version 2.3+ is very similar with some exceptions.
 Please review the <a href="https://github.com/CrestApps/laravel-code-generator/blob/master/CHANGELOG.md" title="ChangeLog">Change Log</a> to get a list of the changes.

 ## Features